ie3-institute/PowerSystemDataModel/docs/readthedocs/models/input/additionaldata/idcoordinatesource.md

 ## Finding and returning the closest corner coordinates:
 In most cases we need four corner coordinates for our given coordinate.
-Therefor the IdCoordinateSource contains a method that will use the calculated distances to find the closest corner coordinates for the given coordinate.
+Therefor the IdCoordinateSource contains methods that will use the calculated distances to find the closest corner coordinates for the given coordinate.

 ``` java